JenniLoboV/riemannian_stats/docs/source/riemannian_analysis.rst

 RiemannianUMAPAnalysis
 ======================

-The ``RiemannianUMAPAnalysis`` module offers a sophisticated approach for dimensionality reduction and data analysis by combining Uniform Manifold Approximation and Projection (UMAP) with Riemannian geometry.
+The ``RiemannianAnalysis`` module offers a sophisticated approach for dimensionality reduction and data analysis by combining Uniform Manifold Approximation and Projection (UMAP) with Riemannian geometry.
 This module enables users to explore and analyze high-dimensional datasets through the lens of Riemannian geometry, providing advanced tools for extracting meaningful patterns and structures from data.

 Overview
 --------

 This class provides methods for UMAP-based dimensionality reduction, extended by incorporating Riemannian metrics to better capture geometric properties of the data.
-With the ability to analyze data using various distance metrics, ``RiemannianUMAPAnalysis`` allows for flexibility in working with different types of datasets, including those that require non-Euclidean geometry.
+With the ability to analyze data using various distance metrics, ``RiemannianAnalysis`` allows for flexibility in working with different types of datasets, including those that require non-Euclidean geometry.

 Features
 ---------